quozd/awesome-dotnet/README.md

 * [Caliburn.Micro](https://github.com/Caliburn-Micro/Caliburn.Micro) - A small, yet powerful framework, designed for building applications across all XAML platforms.
 Its strong support for MV* patterns will enable you to build your solution quickly, without the need to sacrifice code quality or testability.
 * [MVVM Light Toolkit](https://mvvmlight.codeplex.com/) - The main purpose of the toolkit is to accelerate the creation and development of MVVM applications in WPF, Silverlight, Windows Store (RT) and for Windows Phone
+* [Catel](https://catel.codeplex.com/) - Catel is an application development platform with the focus on MVVM (WPF, Silverlight, Windows Phone and WinRT) and MVC (ASP.NET MVC).
+The core of Catel contains an IoC container, models, validation, memento, message mediator, argument checking, etc.

 ## Office